 Excel Notebook

-Excel is the most widely used data tool in Taiwan's workplace.
-Even if you primarily work in Python or SQL, Excel is the common language between analysts and non-technical stakeholders.
-This notebook covers the functions and workflows that appear most often in DA work.
+Excel is the tool most Taiwan offices use every day.
+Even if you mainly work in Python or SQL, Excel is the shared language between you and your non-technical colleagues.
+This notebook covers the functions and workflows that show up most often in DA work.

-For programmatic equivalents, see Pandas Notebook and SQL Notes.
+For the same things in code, see Pandas Notebook and SQL Notes.

 Keyboard Shortcuts Worth Knowing